alexk1919/MackGPT/.github/CONTRIBUTING.md

 ### Reporting Bugs

-If you encounter a bug or issue while using AgentGPT, please open a new issue on the [GitHub Issues](https://github.com/reworkd/AgentGPT/issues) page.
+If you encounter a bug or issue while using MackGPT, please open a new issue on the [GitHub Issues](https://github.com/reworkd/AgentGPT/issues) page.
 Provide a clear and concise description of the problem, steps to reproduce it, and any relevant error messages or logs.

 ### Suggesting Enhancements